 MEPhI Student Brigades Before the 90s (film excerpts)

-To secure paid summer work for the brigades, I met with the representatives of the State Atomic Energy Corporation ROSATOM to discuss the opportunity for MEPhI engineering physicist students to participate in the construction of nuclear power plants in Belarus, Novovoronezh, and Rostov.
+To secure paid summer work, I met with the representatives from the State Atomic Energy Corporation ROSATOM to discuss the opportunity for MEPhI engineering physics students to participate in the construction of nuclear power plants in Belarus, Novovoronezh, and Rostov.
 I also met with the President V. Putin to discuss the possibility for Russian Student Brigades to take part in the reconstruction of homes destroyed in flooding in the Russian Far East.
-Both meetings led to establishing partnership contracts between the students and corresponding organizations.
+Both meetings led to partnership contracts between the students and corresponding organizations.

 Meeting with V. Putin, 01/22/2014

-In the winter of 2013 and 2014, I worked as a volunteer in cold Altai Krai (-30 °C) being a part of a student team “Gulf Stream”.
+In the winter of 2013 and 2014, I volunteered in cold Altai Krai (-30 °C) as a member of the “Gulf Stream” student team.
 We helped veterans and elderly people living alone with household chores.
 We also organized concerts and games for children in the villages.

 “Gulf Stream” Team